 "They did not make a vacuum cleaner but a spacecraft that is intended to fly in the aggressive environment of outer space.
 They couldn't have failed to take this into account," the source said.

 Another space industry source said potentially damaging bursts of radiation were highly unlikely in low-Earth orbit, where hundreds of satellites circle within the protective bubble of the planet's magnetic field.

-Earlier on Tuesday, the head of Russia's manned space programme, Alexei Krasnov, said flaws with the hermetic sealing on the Soyuz TMA-04M re-entry were found during testing.
+Earlier Tuesday, the head of Russia's manned space program, Alexei Krasnov, said flaws with the hermetic sealing on the Soyuz TMA-04M re-entry were found during testing.